Psyop/Cryptomatte/README.md

 ## Fusion Installation

 1. Download the entire Cryptomatte GitHub repository using the green “Clone or download” button.
 Select “Download Zip” and then extract the contents.
-2. Copy the fusion/cryptomatte.fuse file into one of the directories mentioned in Fusion's Path Map for Fuses.
+2. Locate your Fusion installation folder, create a subfolder called “lua” and put the three lua scripts (cryptomatte_utilities.lua, lmurmurhash3.lua and struct.lua) into that folder.
-3. Create a "lua" directory in the install root of Fusion and paste all the fusion/*.lua modules in this directory.
+3. Copy the fusion/cryptomatte.fuse file into the "Fuses" subfolder in the Fusion installation folder (or another directory in Fusion's Path Map for Fuses).